On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Bootstrap assumptions on near and some related estimates

-Note that although the $L^\infty$ estimates for lower order derivatives of some geometrical quantities (such as \eqref{echi'}, \eqref{edL} and \eqref{dmu}) and the $M$-independent estimates for the first order derivatives of $\varphi_\gamma$ (see \eqref{Tvarphi} and \eqref{phi}) obtained in Section \ref{BA} are not enough to close the assumptions $(\star)$, yet the method proving \eqref{phi} indicates that it is possible to improve the estimates on $\varphi_\gamma$ by making use of the equation \eqref{fequation}.
-Thus, in this section, under the assumptions $(\star)$, we will improve the estimates of $\varphi_\g$ up to the $(N-1)^{th}$ order derivatives.
-To this end, we start with some preliminary results which involve only the rotational vector fields on $S_{\mathfrak t, u}$.
+Note that although the $L^\infty$ estimates for lower order derivatives of some geometrical quantities (such as \eqref{echi'}, \eqref{edL} and \eqref{dmu}) and the $M$-independent estimates for the first order derivatives of $\varphi_\gamma$ (see \eqref{Tvarphi} and \eqref{phi}) obtained in the above are not enough to close the assumptions $(\star)$, yet the method proving \eqref{phi} indicates that it is possible to improve the estimates on $\varphi_\gamma$ by making use of the equation \eqref{fequation}.
+Thus, under the assumptions $(\star)$, one can continue to improve the estimates of $\varphi_\g$ up to the $(N-1)^{th}$ order derivatives as given in the following proposition, whose proof is exactly same as those in \cite[Section 6]{Ding4} and thus omitted.